5 Powerful Re-Engagement Promotions To Win Back Customers

 Target customers with a product bundle that offers several products and services for a discounted price such as a phone plan subscription that comes with free GBs and headphones.
-Increase the discount amount depending on the subscription length and encourage longer subscription with a higher discount (e.g., 10% off for 3 months, 30% for 6 months).
+Increase the discount amount depending on the subscription length and encourage longer subscriptions with a higher discount (e.g., 10% off for 3 months, 30% for 6 months).

 A birthday is always a great opportunity to remind customers how much you care about them - offer them a coupon for 20€ to "come back" and celebrate.
 Suggest products they would find attractive to encourage a purchase.

 Announce new features or products in an email along with a discount code for a free trial to access the features.
-Tell them exactly what has improved, how it will benefit them and why they should come back.
+Tell them exactly what has improved, how it will benefit them, and why they should come back.

 Offer credits or bonus points to inactive customers and a friend they want to share and play against, valid for the next 24hours.
-Add an element of gamification and sense of urgency to nudge them back into active playing habits.
+Add an element of gamification and a sense of urgency to nudge them back into active playing habits.

 Be sure you collect the right customer data and have the right promotion solution in place to effectively segment and deliver your re-engagement campaigns.